 This “shadow” audience of Europeans throughout the years was officially incidental to the station’s primary purpose to entertain the GI, but its popularity with the German audience could not be denied.
 Billboard, the entertainment industry magazine, published an article on the occasion of AFN’s 15th birthday noting: “In practice this enforced anonymity of the part of the 50 million AFN continental fans creates no bar to their enjoyment of the network.
 What the GIs want is music, and this is what the 50 million Europeans also want.”
 In many ways AFN was the best unintended ambassador for the “American Way of Life” in postwar Europe.

 AFN was at the height of its popularity and importance in the 1950s and 60s.
 The stations remained vital and adapted to the times, as did AFRS, soon to be renamed AFRTS, including television programming.
-The American Forces Network Europe (AFNE) still exists with their headquarters now in Mannheim, Germany.
-However, in different form and capacity than during the War and post-war era.
+The American Forces Network Europe (AFNE) still exists with the current headquarters in Sembach, Germany, however, in different form and capacity than during the War and post-war era.
 Some of AFN’s second and later third generation of vaunted and influential former soldier DJs and hosts remained in Europe after their service during and after the Cold War.
 Some became popular, local figures on the new format commercial music stations across Germany influenced by AFN.
 Broadcasting, usually in German, some of these “Amis” are on the air to this day!